Igigog/anomaly-modding-book/src/tutorials/scripting/monkey-patching.md

     PUTALL = false
 end
 ```

 Note how the copy of the function was stored `UIInventory.LMode_PutAll` despite the fact the function is defined as `UIInventory:LMode_PutAll`, you must use dot to copy functions.
 Additionally note how `self` was passed into the copy of the put all function, this is done because the function was defined as `UIInventory:LMode_PutAll` and therefore needs to have `self` as its first parameter. `self` is being provided to the patch function invisibly because it is defined with :

 ### Monkey patching the instanced object

 Just as classes are simply tables used as templates so too the instanced objects are simply tables made from templates.
 It is possible to add, change and remove fields and functions in the instanced object as well.
 The first example in this doc about changing variables is actually changing member variables of an instance of the UIInventory class.
 Patching functions this way works the same as patching the “class”, since both are tables.
 The only difference is that patching an instance object only affects that one object, not others instanced from the class.
 Meanwhile patching the class affects all objects instanced from it, even those instanced before the patch was applied(assuming the object was not patched directly), as well as classes inherited from the class you are patching, assuming the function was not overridden.

-### Some closing notes.
+### Some closing notes

-#### Dealing with local.
+#### Dealing with local

 The unlocalizer is a great tool but in addition to only being available for modded exe's it can rarely have odd side effects.
 If you want to avoid using it to maintain compatibility with vanilla anomaly here are some tips:

 Sometimes you can get lucky if you dig a bit deeper.
 Actor_effects.actor_on_item_use is declared local.
 Not only can you not change it, you also cannot unregister the callback that it is assigned to.
 However all `Actor_effects.actor_on_item_use` does is call `Actor_effects.play_item_fx(obj:section())` which is not local.  `Actor_effects.actor_on_item_use` can be modified or disabled by patching `Actor_effects.play_item_fx`.
 (Be careful tho, that particular function is called from other places as well, and if you don’t want to disable them then you may need to get very creative or are out of luck.)